-- 2.1.1 This report forms the Sustainability Appraisal (SA) undertaken for the third (regulation 19) consultation version of the Single Issue Review of the East Cambridgeshire Local Plan adopted in 2015. - 2.1.2 The report has been produced alongside the council's emerging Single Issue Review Local Plan and is being published for consultation at the same time.
-This is to provide the public and statutory bodies with an opportunity to express their opinions on the SA report, which can also be used as a reference point in commenting on the Local Plan. - 2.1.3 The deadline for comments on the Local Plan and this SA report was 13th June 2022.
-Full details about the consultation process are available on the Council's website at http://www.eastcambs.gov.uk/local-development-framework/local-plan-review. - 2.2 East Cambridgeshire Local Plan Single Issue Review (of its 2015 Local Plan) - 2.2.1 East Cambridgeshire District Council is undertaking a narrowly focused Single Issue Review (SIR) of its adopted Local Plan.
-This document outlines the scope of the review, the proposals and how you can be involved in helping us with this SIR. - 2.2.2 The purpose of the SIR is to partially replace a very small part of the Local Plan adopted in April 2015.
-The intention is for the vast majority of the Local Plan (2015) to remain unaltered and remain part of the development plan for East Cambridgeshire. - 2.2.3 In 2021-2022, two consultations took place on the initial proposal of the Local Plan.
-After giving due consideration to the comments made, revised versions of document were produced leading to this Proposed Submission (regulation 19) draft.
-This SA is to appraise this version of the emerging SIR.
+- 2.1.1 This report forms the Sustainability Appraisal (SA) undertaken for the adopted update of the Local Plan, with that Plan now known as the East Cambridgeshire Local Plan 2015 (as amended 2023). - 2.1.2 The report has been published alongside the adopted updated Local Plan.
+Unlike earlier emerging SA reports, this post adoption version is not subject to public consultation. - 2.2 East Cambridgeshire Local Plan Single Issue Review (of its 2015 Local Plan) - 2.2.1 East Cambridgeshire District Council undertook a narrowly focused Single Issue Review (SIR) of its adopted Local Plan.
+This document outlines the scope of the review and its proposals. - 2.2.2 The purpose of the SIR is to partially replace a very small part of the Local Plan adopted in April 2015.
+The intention was for the vast majority of the Local Plan (2015) to remain unaltered and remain part of the development plan for East Cambridgeshire.
+Only policy GROWTH 1, and some supporting text, was proposed to be amended.
+That policy sets, inter alia, the housing requirement for the district. - 2.2.3 In 2021-2022, two consultations took place on the initial proposal of the Local Plan.
+After giving due consideration to the comments made, revised versions of document were produced leading to this Proposed Submission (regulation 19) draft, which was also subject to consultation.
+Over 2022/23, an independent examination of the draft update of the Local Plan took place.
+Full details of all this process are available on the council's website.